sc0tfree/mentalist/README.md

 A special thanks to Craig Baker, who was instrumental in helping to develop the backend logic of Mentalist.
 Additionally, thank you to Shane Carlyon, whose Tkinter-fu was invaluable, and to Gregory Brewer, who contributed the artwork to this project.

+## Note on ‘Slang and Expletives’ List

+I apologize to anyone offended by the built-in list of `Slang & Expletives`, compiled from a variety of sources.
+The reality is that some people use truly heinous words for their credentials and this list is meant to help crack them.

 ## Future Work

 * Ability to scrape sites as an attribute in the Base Words node.